How to Use the Cash Envelope System to Stop Overspending

 The envelope method can help people who want an easy, low-tech approach to budgeting, and doesn’t require you to register for any apps or pay for any software.
 All you need to get started are some mailing envelopes, a pen, and your cash.

-Not only is it inexpensive to use, but this system can help curb your spending and keep you on track.
+Not only is it inexpensive to use, but this can help curb your spending and keep you on track.
 That’s because studies show that consumers spend more when using credit cards compared to paying in cash.

 Using cash envelopes can be the easiest budget to use, especially if you find yourself frequently overspending.